FrankBrongers/FactorVAE/README.md

 ```
 sh scripts/prepare_data.sh dsprites
 ```
-the data directory structure should be like below<br>
+The data directory structure should be like below<br>
 ```
 .
 └── data